Swiss Markets review

 Performing trades with Swiss Markets

-Always be aware that CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+Always be aware that CFDs are complex instruments with a high risk of losing money rapidly due to leverage.
 Your capital is at risk

-To trade effectively with Swiss Markets, it's important to get a have a good understanding of the Swiss Markets trading tools and the markets.
+To trade effectively with Swiss Markets, it's important to have a good understanding of the Swiss Markets trading tools and the markets.
 Make sure you make full use of all education tools.
-This includes eduction tools with Swiss Markets and externally.
+Including educational tools with Swiss Markets and externally.

 Customer Support at Swiss Markets